What are Some Best Design Practices for Creating a Logo

 Use Color to Your Advantage.

 Choose your colors wisely.
 One secret that separates an adept creative media company like Disney from the competition is the science they apply to design.
-That is, there is a psychology to the emotion in which each color provokes.
+That is, there is a psychology to the emotion that each color provokes.

 hot colors – red, orange, yellow